md-zaman/jenkins-learning/Notes.md

       Lets put it in 'Build'
       Name = Zaman
       echo "Hello, $Name.
 Current date and time is $(date)"

   b.
 Save and Build Now

-  d.
+  c.
 Console Output
       Successfully executed

-  e.
+  d.
 Let input the above shell code in a file the CLI.
       This is known as Redirection
       ```ssh
       echo "Hello, $Name.
 Current date and time is $(date)" > /tmp/info
       ```

       ```ssh
       cat /tmp/info
         - outputs the above content: